sjtuytc/UnboundedNeRFPytorch/README.md

 - [x] **PyTorch Implementation.** The official Block-NeRF paper uses tensorflow and requires TPUs.
 However, this implementation only needs PyTorch.

+- [x] **GPU efficient.** We ensure that almost all our experiments can be carried on eight NVIDIA 2080Ti GPUs.

-- [x] **Quick download.** We host many datasets on our server and on Google drive so that downloading becomes much faster.
+- [x] **Quick download.** We host many datasets on Google drive so that downloading becomes much faster.

 - [x] **Uniform data format.** The original Block-NeRF paper requires downloading tons of data from Google Cloud Platform.
 This repo provide processed data and convenient scripts.
 We provides a uniform data format that suits many datasets of large-scale neural fields.